esync-network/docs/docs/ecredits_ecosystem/esync_network.md

 # Blockchain Specification

-eCredits is an Ethereum Virtual Machine (EVM) Layer 1 blockchain.
+eSync Network is an Ethereum Virtual Machine (EVM) Layer 1 blockchain.
 It was launched in 2021.

 <table>
 <thead>